Genre: RPG Developer: Wolf Team Publisher: Telenet Japan Players: 1 Released: 1993

 RPGs are especially afflicted by this situation.
 The niche status of the genre outside Japan, combined with the turbulent Sega CD market, made it next to impossible for any of these amazing games to come west.
 Telenet Japan, suffering from massive financial problems, was unable to capitalize on its great catalog for localization, and several anticipated titles, like Annet Again, fell into a publishing limbo.
 When the company finally went under, so did any hope of their western release.

-Among that group, Arcus 1-2-3 is a title that stands as a looming reminder of just how lucky we were to actually get the few quality games that we did.
-For every one title we found on store shelves, there were many more like Arcus upon which we never set eyes.
+Among that group, Arcus I-II-III is a title that stands as a looming reminder of just how lucky we were to actually get the few quality games that we did.
+For every title we found on store shelves, there were many more like Arcus upon which we never set eyes.
 Here is a collection of three dungeon crawlers that was brought from the brink of cancellation at the last minute by a dying publisher, and though given a limited release in its native Japan, it managed to inject the Mega CD with a level of RPG goodness not equaled by any other title, save perhaps for the Lunar duology.
 What Telenet put together for this compilation is a trio of traditional dungeon crawlers that offered dozens of hours of challenging gameplay and the kind of presentation that really showed off the benefits of the CD add-on.

 Most Genesis gamers will instantly associate the name Arcus with Renovation’s Arcus Odyssey, and the two titles are indeed related.
-In fact, all four character are playable in Arcus 1 here, though the true hero of the trilogy is Pikt Aneksios Piyont.
+In fact, all four characters are playable in Arcus 1 here, though the true hero of the trilogy is Pikt Aneksios Piyont.
 A green-haired summoner, he is only six years-old in the first game, but he quickly matures to become the star later on.
 The first game features the swordsman Jedda Chef as the hero, and during his quest to defeat the dragon Rig Veda, he recruits his former Arcus Odyssey comrades.
-According to Zigfried, Arcus 1-2-3 takes place in a reality that is alternate to that of Odyssey, but if one were to place the events of all the games chronologically, Odyssey would occur between Arcus 1 and 2.
+According to Zigfried, Arcus I-II-III takes place in a reality that is alternate to that of Odyssey, but if one were to place the events of all the games chronologically, Odyssey would occur between Arcus I and II.
 One thing I did notice was that the wizard Vied looks suspiciously like the magic user Bead Shia from Odyssey.
 Reportedly, they are indeed one and the same.
 Our thanks to Zigfried for clearing up the chronology for us!

 These games originally saw release in Japan on the X68000, and part two, (Silent Sympony on computers) actually looked more like Exile in many parts.
 Wolf Team could have simply taken the games and tossed them together on a disc, but instead the group completely overhauled them, and the result is trio of dungeon crawlers that plays in a first-person perspective.
 New graphics, an awesome redbook soundtrack, and cut scenes galore were made specifically for this release.
 Furthermore, all three titles have had their storylines retooled to connect directly into one another, giving them a cohesive plot that essentially becomes one massive adventure divided into three scenarios.
-Each stands alone as a game, complete with its own final boss, but together they play parts in a larger adventure that is unfortunately lost in Japanese.
+Each stand alone as a game, complete with its own final boss, but together they play parts in a larger adventure that is unfortunately lost in Japanese.

 If one wants to get the best idea of what this collection is like overall, think Shining in the Darkness’ gameplay with Dark Wizard’s cut scenes.
 Sounds great, doesn’t it?
 Truly, this is an example of how good the Sega CD could be in the right hands.
-Arcus 1-2-3 creates a mixture of great presentation and streamlined gameplay to create an experience that isn’t even hindered by the language barrier.
+Arcus I-II-III creates a mixture of great presentation and streamlined gameplay to create an experience that isn’t even hindered by the language barrier.
 The soundtrack is superb, and the numerous cut scenes scattered throughout each game are long and animated.
 Consider them a welcome reward that can be enjoyed without having to know the language.